The Action of Young Subgroups on the Partition Complex: Strict Quotients

-The second summand has a basis consisting of all sequences $(i_1,\ldots,i_a)$ satisfying $(1)$, $(2)$, and the condition $i_k \leq (p-1)(2\ell_1+1)$.
-Using $(1)$ again, this condition is equivalent to $i_k \leq (p-1)2\ell_1 + 1$, and we therefore exactly obtain all sequences with $e=1$.
-The homological degree of the sequence $(i_1,\ldots,i_k)$ is indeed $i_1+\ldots+ i_a +2\ell_1+1+a$.
+The second summand has a basis consisting of all sequences $(i_1,\ldots,i_a)$ satisfying $(1)$, $(2)$, and the condition $i_a \leq (p-1)(2\ell_1+1)$.
+Using $(1)$ again, this condition is equivalent to $i_a \leq (p-1)2\ell_1 + 1$, and we therefore exactly obtain all sequences with $e=1$.
+The homological degree of the sequence $(i_1,\ldots,i_a)$ is indeed $i_1+\ldots+ i_a +2\ell_1+1+a$.
 If $k>1$, the statement follows by \mbox{Corollary \ref{banterbanter}}.

 For $R=\FF_2$, the second statement for $k=1$ and $\ell_1\geq 1$ follows directly from Theorem \ref{theorem: thehomology}.
-For $\ell_1 = 0$, we simply use Kozlov's theorem \cite{kozlov2000collapsibility}.
-We deduce the case $k>1$ from Corollary \ref{banterbanter}. \end{proof} For $p=2$, we obtain an independent proof of Goerss' computation (cf. \cite{goerss1990andre}) of the algebraic And\'{e}-Quillen homology of trivial square-zero extensions over $\FF_2$.
-Note that in this case, we do not make use of the EHP sequence.
+For $\ell_1 = 0$, we simply use Corollary \ref{Kozlov}.
+We deduce the case $k>1$ from Corollary \ref{banterbanter}. \end{proof} For $p=2$, we obtain an independent proof of Goerss' computation (cf.\ \cite{goerss1990andre}) of the algebraic Andr\'{e}-Quillen homology of trivial square-zero extensions over $\FF_2$.
+Note that in this case, the proof of Theorem \ref{finalthecohomology} does not make any use of the EHP sequence.
 We call a sequence $(i_1,\ldots,i_a,e,w)$ \textit{allowable} with respect to $\QQ$ or $\FF_p$ if it satisfies the conditions in the theorem above (here we use the convention that $a=0$ in the rational case).
 This concludes the computation of the homology of strict Young orbits of the partition complex, and we can finally answer the question we started with by setting $\ell_1 = \ldots = \ell_k = 0$: \begin{corollary} Let $n=n_1+\ldots+n_k$.

 The vector space $\widetilde{\HH}_*(|\Pi_n|/_{\Sigma_{n_1} \times \ldots \times \Sigma_{n_k}},\QQ)$ has a basis consisting of all sequences $(e,w\in B(m_1,\ldots,m_k))$ which are allowable with respect to $\QQ$ and satisfy $ m_i (1+e)= n_i$ for all $i$.